Bato/bootiful-microservices-demo/README.md

 # bootiful-microservices-demo

-Demo Project for Spring Cloud based on  presentation from Josh Long
+Microservices – a demonstration project using Spring Boot and Spring Cloud based on excellent video tutorial with live-coding by Josh Long

 ## Links & Docks